 It is important you tell your doctor if you have any of these signs and symptoms, so he or she may determine their cause and plan treatment, if necessary.

 How Is Lymphoma treated?

-Treatment of lymphoma, depending on the stage and type, may include chemotherapy, immunotherapy, stem cell transplant, radiation therapy, and sometimes surgery.
+Treatment of lymphoma, depending on the stage and type, may include chemotherapy, immunotherapy, stem cell transplant, radiation therapy, and/or surgery.
 These treatments may be used individually or in combination based on your doctor’s recommendations.
 It’s important to discuss all of your treatment options with your doctor to help make the decision that best fits your needs.
-Some important factors to consider when deciding on a lymphoma treatment plan include:
+Some important factors to consider when deciding on a lymphoma treatment plan include

-You may feel the need to make a quick decision, but it’s very important to ask questions if there is anything about which you’re not entirely sure.
-It’s very important for you and your doctor to communicate and work together to weigh the benefits of each treatment option against the possible adverse effects in order to ultimately determine which treatment option is best for you.
+You may feel the need to make a quick decision, but it is very important to ask questions if there is anything about which you’re not entirely sure.
+It is very important for you and your doctor to communicate and work together to weigh the benefits of each treatment option against the possible adverse effects in order to ultimately determine which treatment option is best for you.

 Clinical trials are carefully controlled research studies that are done to get a closer look at promising new treatments or procedures.
-Clinical trials are one way to get state-of-the art cancer treatment and, sometimes, may be the only way to get access to newer treatments.
-They are also the best way for doctors to learn how to better treat cancer.
-If you would like to learn more about clinical trials that might be right for you, contact New York Cancer and Blood Specialists today at (855) 528-7322 to learn more.
+Clinical trials are one way to get state-of-the art treatment methods.
+Sometimes they may be the only way to get access to newer treatments.
+They are also the best way for doctors to learn how to better treat disease.
+If you would like to learn more about clinical trials that might be right for you, contact New York Cancer and Blood Specialist today at (855) 528-7322 to learn more.